Visiting Wat Pho and the Reclining Buddha (2024)

 Visiting Wat Pho

-Getting to Wat Pho
+Getting to the temple

 There are a few ways to get to Wat Pho but it is worth noting that the temple is very near Grand Palace, making them good places to visit on the same day.

 Taxi – The easiest way to get to the temple, especially in the morning, is via taxi.
 It is worth downloading the GRAB app to avoid being overcharged by taxi drivers on the way back to your hotel; often drivers will refuse to put on the meter.
 GRAB is more expensive than a normal taxi but it does save the hassle of being charged a fortune.
-For example; our home to Wat Pho in a normally taxi would cost us 150B, a GRAB journey costs us 230B but an unmetered taxi driver would charge anything from 400 to 600B.
+For example; our home to Wat Pho in a normal taxi would cost us 150B, a GRAB journey would cost us 230B but an unmetered taxi driver would charge anything from 400 to 600B.

 MRT/BTS Train – You can catch the BTS and MRT to Sanam Chai Station, with Wat Pho being a 5-minute walk from here.
-This is the perfect option for those travelling on a budget, especially if you are staying near the MRT or BTS lines.
+This is the perfect option for those traveling on a budget, especially if you are staying near the MRT or BTS lines.

 Bus – If you would rather experience a Bangkok bus (hot and humid but very cheap), bus numbers 1, 3, 25, 44, 48, 91, 503, 508 and 512 all stop near Wat Pho.